Javascript is required

 Research into functional materials that enhance energy conversion, storage, and conservation.
 Areas include solar energy materials, catalysts for hydrogen and fuel production, advanced materials for nuclear safety, phase-change materials for thermal management, and low-carbon construction and transportation materials that contribute to energy efficiency and emissions reduction.

-• Digitalization and Smart Energy Systems
+• Digitalisation and Smart Energy Systems

 Studies focusing on the digital transformation of energy systems through artificial intelligence (AI), big data analytics, Internet of Things (IoT), and digital twins.
-Topics include smart energy management, predictive control of grid systems, intelligent forecasting of renewable energy outputs, and the use of machine learning in energy optimization and fault detection.
+Topics include smart energy management, predictive control of grid systems, intelligent forecasting of renewable energy outputs, and the use of machine learning in energy optimisation and fault detection.

 • Environmental and Climate Considerations